 The Christmas Market is located in front of the Cathedral of Our Lady of Reims (Notre-Dame de Reims).
 In the Champagne city of Reims, you can taste champagne in 145 bazaars, accompanied by traditional pink biscuit (Biscuit Rosé).
 The pink biscuit originated at the end of the 17th century.
 It is usually baked twice to have a vanilla aroma.
 Near the church, there is a 50-meter-high Ferris wheel that overlooks the city of Reims, where dotted with gorgeous lights.

 Transportation: Take the high-speed train TGV from the Paris East Station (Pairs Gare de l'Est) and Metz Ville from 1h30

-Last year, Metz participated in the "Europe's Best Christmas Market" for the first time, won the ninth place.
+Metz participated in the "Europe's Best Christmas Market" and won the ninth place.
 The Christmas market is mainly located in several main squares of the city, such as the medieval Saint-Louis Square (Place Saint-Louis), with a 17-meter-high Christmas pyramid at the entrance.
 At the St-Jacques Center (Centre St-Jacques), you can write a letter to the Santa Claus mailbox.

-At Metz, you can not only visit the Christmas market, but also take the the Ferris wheel (in Place d'Armes).
+At Metz, you can not only visit the Christmas market but also take the Ferris wheel (in Place d'Armes).
 Eating gingerbread, holding a glass of mulled wine, it's really a beautiful experience.
 Exquisite Christmas ornaments are fascinating, colorful, and full of festive joy, perfect for taking pictures.

 5. Colorful Christmas: Mulhouse